-Does your mind wander off in beautiful places every now and then?
+Does your mind wander off to beautiful places every now and then?
 Does the thought of going on a vacation excite you?

 Being someone who loves to travel, I am always looking out for travel tips that can make my life easy.